montchr/montchr/README.md

 ### Lately Etc.

 - Listening to audiobooks – some recent favorites listed below
-  - "Mythos" by Stephen Fry
+  - "Cat's Cradle" by Kurt Vonnegut
   - "Cities of the Red Night" by William S. Burroughs
   - "The Peripheral" by William Gibson
 - Listening to various shows on NTS Radio